instituutnederlandsetaal/BlackLab/tools/src/main/java/nl/inl/blacklab/tools/frequency/README.md

         annotations:
             - word
         ngramSize: 2 # bigrams
-        metadataFields: # grouped by year
+        metadata: # grouped by year
             -   name: year
         cutoff: # frequency is measured over the entire corpus
             count: 100 # only include ngrams where ALL TOKENS(!) in the ngram occur AT LEAST(!)
 100 times in the corpus